microsoft/ignite25-LAB533-build-scalable-ai-and-data-solutions-in-sql-database-in-microsoft-fabric/docs/03 - RAG Implementation with Azure OpenAI/03 - RAG Implementation with Azure OpenAI.md

     | HL Mountain Seat/Saddle | HL Mountain Seat/Saddle No Color Saddles HL Mountain Seat/Saddle 2 Anatomic design for a full-day of riding in comfort.
 Durable leather. | 0.18931317298732764 |
     !["A picture of running Query 3 and getting results outlined in the Query 3 results table"](../../img/graphics/2025-01-15_6.38.06_AM.png)

 3. Create a new stored procedure to find products.
-Copy/Paste the below code in a new query window:
+Copy and Paste the below code in a new query window and click Run:

     ```SQL-notype
     CREATE or ALTER PROCEDURE [SalesLT].[find_products]